jfilus/byteWIKI/docs/source/unboxing.rst

 ------------

--  The SOM STM32MP1x... which is already mounted on the DEVKIT
+-  The SOM STM32MP1x... which is already mounted on the byteDEVKIT STM32MP1

 .. image:: https://www.bytesatwork.io/wp-content/uploads/2020/04/unboxing_3kl.jpg
    :scale: 20%